oobabooga/text-generation-webui/docs/GPTQ-models-(4-bit-mode).md

 The command above takes some 10 minutes to run and shows no progress bar or updates along the way.

-You are going to need to have a C++ compiler installed.
+You are also going to need to have a C++ compiler installed.
 On Linux, `sudo apt install build-essential` or equivalent is enough.

 If you're using an older version of CUDA toolkit (e.g. 11.7) but the latest version of `gcc` and `g++` (12.0+), you should downgrade with: `conda install -c conda-forge gxx==11.3.0`.
 Kernel compilation will fail otherwise.